Chargebackhit API Reference

 Array of objects

-All information about the enrollment lists.
+Contains all details about the enrollment lists.

 object